signmotion/uni_color_model/README.md

 - Check out the Web platform.
 - Converters between models.
 See [1](https://pub.dev/packages/color_models), [2](https://dev.to/bytebodger/determining-the-rgb-distance-between-two-colors-4n91), [3](https://github.com/MichaelFenwick/Color).
-- Generalized to `num` instead of `double` and `int`?
-Reason: reduce a count of extensions.
 - Converters between palettes.
 - How to define your own map for color palette.

-- Optimize a search.
-- Fuzzy search by name.
-- Fuzzy search by value.

 - Range checker to each model.
 - Autodetect a model when constructing a `Palette`.